d-ivashchuk/scrimba_InterviewChallenges/lesson_01_PangramCheckFunction/index.md

 ## Task

 Implement pangram check function.
-Pangram is a string or a sentence which contains all letters of english alphabet. `isPangram()`
+Pangram is a string or a sentence which contains all letters of English alphabet. `isPangram()`

 ## Example